What is a Construction Audit and How Can it Help Your Project?

 A construction audit is a review of various aspects of a project to ensure they are performing appropriately and in keeping with the contract.

 Every major construction project is bound to be expensive, there’s no escaping that.
-The cost of materials, the workforce which needs to be employed and a number of other overheads.
+The cost of materials, the workforce that needs to be employed, and a number of other overheads.

 It can be pretty complicated to keep track of all the expenses.
 Hiring companies can help a lot, but that is not the end of it.